University of Michigan - Ann Arbor, Lieberthal-Rogel Center for Chinese Studies

-The Lieberthal-Rogel Center for Chinese Studies (LRCCS) at the University of Michigan (U-M) is pleased to announce the 2020 LRCCS Postdoctoral Fellowships to support research in the study of China.
+The Lieberthal-Rogel Center for Chinese Studies (LRCCS) at the University of Michigan (U-M) is pleased to announce the establishment of the LRCCS Postdoctoral Fellowships to support research in the study of China.
 This opportunity is open to scholars in the humanities or social sciences conducting well-designed research and writing projects.
-Two fellows will be selected for one-year terms with the possibility to renew for a second year.
+Two fellows are selected annually.

 - Research topics can cover any historical period of China - including contemporary China - and involve any academic discipline in the humanities and social sciences.